 - Italian cuisine today

-You can read more about the history of Italian food by region in the articles: History Of Traditional Italian Food By Region, 32 Most Popular Italian Street Food Recipes To Try
+You can read more about the diversity of Italian food by region in the articles: 32 Most Popular Italian Street Food Recipes To Try.

 During this reading, you will also find out why we, Italians, are so attached to our culinary traditions.